estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bot-chat.md

 ---

 ## Overview
 The SDKs chat with AI bridges your APP with the conversational platform of Bold360 ai.
-Provides a messaging-based user experience in which the Bold360 ai engine gathers information from the customer in a way similar to what a human agent would do in a regular conversation.
-Based on customer input and the engine's search capabilities, the Conversational Bot provides the customer relevant information.
+This platform enables you to provide a messaging-based user experience similar to that of a conversation with a human agent.
+The platform will provide app users with the most suitable information based on the users input and contextual information it gathers.
 {: .overview}

-The main key for creating a chat is the account.
+The chat type is defined by the account type configured in the SDK.

 ## BotAccount
-Use this account to create chat sessions with AI.
+Set the BotAccount for a Bold AI chat.

-With the account you can configure the chatbot that will be created, provide extra details when needed and define other configurations for the chat session.
+This ccount enables to create the chatbot and provide additional details and configurations required for the chat session.

 ### Creating account